Utah Board of Education Votes to Keep Teaching Evolution

 But Utah state Sen. Chris Buttars, R-West Jordan, is countering the board’s position with his “Academic Freedom Act,” a document that looks like draft legislation to present “intelligent design” in classrooms as well.

-But unfortunately, it looks like state senator Buttars is still at it.
-Get this from him:
+unfortunately, it looks like state senator Buttars is still at it.
+Get this from

 On Sept.
 2, he told the state board the theory of evolution had “more holes than a crocheted bathtub,” adding that barring a discussion of intelligent design was a move akin to censorship.